Pavilion Surgery2-3 Old SteineBrightonSussex, BN1 1EJTel: 01273 685588

 If you move outside the practice area it will be necessary for you to find a doctor in your new area.

-PCSS (Primary Care Support Service) will help you if you are experiencing problems finding a GP.
-Their contact number 01903 756800
+The Brighton & Hove Care Commisioning Group (CCG) will help you if you are experiencing problems finding a GP.
+Their website is https://www.brightonandhoveccg.nhs.uk/ and their phone number and address is:

 The Royal College of General Practitioners has produced a useful guide for patients about the services on offer at GP Surgeries and how to access them.
 You can download the guide below.